Parthshh19/EV-Ownership-Tableau-Dashboard/README.md

 The overall design uses a limited, consistent colour palette, with most features coloured according to EV Type and Number of EV Owners.
 The restrained use of colour ensures that data can be read at a glance, allowing inherent patterns to emerge clearly.
 Disparate colours make up the qualitative colour scheme, providing a visually appealing and easy-to-navigate interface.
 Fonts are also used consistently, with use of bold text to emphasize on the dashboard heading.

-The geographical heatmap that initially draws the eye is used to the geographical distribution of the number of EV owners..
+The geographical heatmap that initially draws the eye is used to the geographical distribution of the number of EV owners.
 Other key charts are arranged on the dashboard to provide a balanced and visually appealing layout, highlighting important information.
 Individual visualisations include:

 Most Owned Type of Electric Vehicles in Different Regions:
 Tree Map: Highlights the most popular EV types (BEV, PHEV, FCEV) by region, with different colours representing the intensity indicating ownership volume.